lbressler13/exact-numbers/README.md

 Though the exact value of an irrational number, such as a logarithm, can't be stored, irrational numbers are stored as a collection of information about the number.
 These values can be used in computation and operations, which reduces the amount of imprecision from casting to a floating point number.

+### Expressions
+Expressions are a way of representing a combination of several numbers as a single value.

 ## Project Structure
 ```project
 ├── exact-numbers